Pompano Beach Snorkeling

 In the scuba diving community, Pompano Beach is known as the wreck capital of Florida.
 There are over 16 dive-able wrecks off-shore.

-After a long morning of Pompano Beach snorkeling, try grabbing a cool drink at the Aruba Beach Cafe near the pier.
+After a long morning of Pompano Beach snorkeling, try grabbing a cool drink at the Aruba Beach Cafe near the pier or over at the Rusty Hook Tavern.
 And, in the evening, try the creative dinner at Diner-By-The Sea in Pompano Beach or Mai-Kai in Fort Lauderdale.

 While in the Pompano Beach area, also check out the Datura Avenue Snorkel Trail.